chef-boneyard/chef-web-docs-2016/steps/step_repository_certificate_generate.rst

       $ cp certificates/monitoring.example.com* cookbooks/COOKBOOK_NAME/files/default

    where ``COOKBOOK_NAME`` is the name of the cookbook that will use the certificate.
-3. And then in the recipe for each cookbook, create a ``cookbook_file`` resource to configure a resource that puts them in-place on the destination server:
+3. And then in the recipe for each cookbook, create a ``cookbook_file`` resource to configure a resource that puts them in place on the destination server:

    .. code-block:: javascript